Silversmiths Directory & Sterling Marks

 Gardiner, MA 1909-1915

-George Porter Blanchard and son Porter George Blanchard.
+George Porter Blanchard (1855-1931) and his son Porter George Blanchard (1886-1973).
 It is believed the B09 mark has been used independently by George and his sons Porter and Richard.
 The B represents the family’s last name and the 09 is for the year the business started.
 A single letter P mark in conjunction with this one denotes a piece made by Porter and a letter R denotes silver made by Richard.

 Porter Blanchard / Porter Blanchard Shop